ANSI escape code: Unix environment variables relating to color support

 Rather than using the color support in termcap and terminfo introduced in SVr3.2 (1987), the S-Lang library (version 0.99-32, June 1996) used a separate environment variable $COLORTERM to indicate whether a terminal emulator could use colors at all, and later added values to indicate if it supported 24-bit color.
 This system, although poorly documented, became widespread enough for Fedora and RHEL to consider using it as a simpler and more universal detection mechanism compared to querying the now-updated libraries.

 Some terminal emulators (urxvt, Konsole) set $COLORFGBG to report the color scheme of the terminal (mainly light vs. dark background).
 This behavior originated in S-Lang and is used by vim.
 Gnome-terminal refuses to add this behavior, as the syntax for the value is not agreed upon, the value cannot be changed upon a runtime change of the palette, and more "proper" xterm OSC 4/10/11 sequences already exist.

+It has become conventional to use the NO_COLOR environment variable to disable colors unconditionally.

 Operating System Command sequences

 Most Operating System Command sequences were defined by Xterm, but many are also supported by other terminal emulators.
 For historical reasons, Xterm can end the command with BEL (0x07) as well as the standard ST (0x9C or 0x1B 0x5C).
-For example, Xterm allows the window title to be set by ESC ]0;this is the window title BEL.
+For example, Xterm allows the icon name and window title to be set by ESC ]0;this is the title BEL.